 At YMCA Camp Carson, summer camp counselors are positive role models and mentors who are focused on the needs of campers both in the cabins and the activity areas.
 We personally interview each candidate, secure a minimum of three personal written references and perform a national background check for all new and returning counselors.

 Staff training week concentrates on effective cabin leadership and includes heavy emphasis on teaching skills.
 Staff are required to complete 40 hours of online training and testing prior to on-site staff training.
-In addition to traditional camp training, all of our staff are also certified in First Aid, CPR, AED, O2 and typically 20-25 of the staff will also be certified waterfront lifeguards.
+In addition to traditional camp training, all of our staff are also certified in First Aid, CPR, AED, O2.
+We also certify our lifeguards as Waterfront Lifeguards.

 HEALTH CARE AT CAMP